 Mount Vernon’s slaves led a dismal life.
 They toiled from sunup to sundown every day but Sunday.
 In addition to taking care of Mount Vernon, they also handled their own daily chores such as caring for livestock, planting and harvesting gardens and cooking and preserving food.
 Their quarters were once described as “wretched.”

-Free time for slaves was rare and usually spent visiting other slaves or playing games.
-Days off were also rare, although they were usually given for Christmas, Easter and other religious holidays.
-Most of Mount Vernon’s slaves were Christian but some practiced African voodoo or Islam.
+Days off for Washignton’s slaves were rare, although they were usually given time off for Christmas, Easter and other religious holidays.
+Most of Mount Vernon’s slaves were Christian, but some practiced African voodoo or Islam.

 Washington was, at times, a brutal slave master.
 Although some reports state he treated his slaves well, documentation shows he worked them relentlessly, employed harsh punishment and sold them at will, often separating families.

 Some of Mount Vernon’s slaves fought back against their unfair fate by attempting escape.
 At least two were successful—George Washington’s personal cook, Hercules, and Martha Washington’s personal maid, Oney Judge.